libra2org/libra2-core/RUST_CODING_STYLE.md

 ### Terminology

-The Aptos codebase uses inclusive terminology (similar to other projects such as [the Linux kernel](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/commit/?id=49decddd39e5f6132ccd7d9fdc3d7c470b0061bb)).
+The Libra2 codebase uses inclusive terminology (similar to other projects such as [the Linux kernel](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/commit/?id=49decddd39e5f6132ccd7d9fdc3d7c470b0061bb)).
 The terms below are recommended when appropriate.

 - allowlist - a set of entities allowed access
 - blocklist - a set of entities that are blocked from access